Amit6217/SIH25/backend/README.md

-# LegalEase Backend
+# EduSetu Backend

-A Node.js backend API for the LegalEase application with MongoDB, authentication, and real-time messaging.
+A Node.js backend API for the EduSetu application with MongoDB, authentication, and real-time messaging.

 ## Features